ArPIHomeSecurity/arpi_documentation/docs/developers/installation.md

 Before installing the ArPI to a running Raspberry PI system [get the code](index.md#getting-the-code-for-local-development)!

 1. Start the Raspberry PI Zero with the prepared SD card
-2. Check the installation configuration file: install.yaml
+2. Check the installation configuration file (update the values for your installation environment): install.yaml
 3. Generate your ssh keys

         ssh-keygen -t rsa -b 4096 -f ./arpi

 4. Install the ArPI components with the management project from your development host (not the Raspberry PI).
-Before this step you will need to [build the web application for production mode](#building-for-production)!

         # activate the python virtual environment
         pipenv shell
         # install the prerequisites
         ./install.py environment
-        ./install.py server
+        ./install.py -u server
-        # build the production webapplication before install
+        ./install.py monitor
+        ./install.py database

+5. Before this step you will need to [build the web application for production mode](#building-for-production)!

         ./install.py webaplication
-        ./install.py database

-5. Enable the services
+6. Enable the services

-        # after login to your raspi
+        # after login with ssh to your raspi
         sudo systemctl enable nginx argus_server argus_monitor
         sudo systemctl start nginx argus_server argus_monitor

-6. You can access the web application https://arpi.local
+7. You can access the web application https://arpi.local
-   * Default registration code for admin: ABCD1234
+Default registration code for admin: ABCD1234
-   * Default access code: 1234
+Default access code: 1234

 !!! note
-    You can find the default production settings: [Project folder]/server/src/data.py - method env_prod
+    You can find the default production settings: [Project folder]/server/src/data.py